dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 7 - Motion Planning (Fundamental).md

 	- Always finds the shortest path
 - cs standfod abisee
 - Curse of dimensionality
-	- the complexity of the algorithm
+	- the complexity of the algorithm increases

+## Sampling-based method
+- PRM (Pro)